liujingbreak/commercial-youngwisdom/README.md

 # youngwisdom
-This is an UI refactoring project for commercial web site www.youngwisdom.com.cn
+This is an UI refactoring project for a commercial web site

 A real live demo is running in